About Bosnia And Herzegovina

 The official currency of Bosnia is the convertible mark (BAM).
 Euros are often widely accepted in hotels and restaurants.

 Yes, tap water is potable and safe to drink.

-There are 6 mobile network operators and also quite a number of internet service providers in Bosnia And Herzegovina.
+There are over 0 mobile network operators and about 0 internet service providers in Bosnia And Herzegovina.
 You can checkout the

-list of networks operators in Bosnia And Herzegovina
+list of network operators in Bosnia And Herzegovina

 and also details about each of them.